What is Hard Water?

 Hardness and Ionizer Performance

-NOTE: The above map is only to be used as an approximation and used to gain a general understanding of the water quality with respect to hardness of a given geographic area.
+NOTE: The map on left is only to be used as an approximation and used to gain a general understanding of the water quality with respect to hardness of a given geographic area.
 The measurements in any area can be higher or lower, especially if you are on well water.